 Right now, and until you can create a new life, it’s best to leave the old one as familiar as possible.

+The easiest way to help a child cope with moving house is to keep them informed.
 Don’t leave kids out in the cold when it comes to details.
 Give them as much information about their new lives as possible, including:

 - Your new address